PostCenter/botcenter-dsl/index.md

 keywords: purpose language execution model runtime introduction
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: Botlang is an embedded functional domain-specific language (DSL) designed for scripting flexible and powerful interactive chat bots.
+summary: Botlang is an embedded functional domain-specific language (DSL) designed for scripting flexible and powerful interactive bots.
 ---

 ## Purpose

 The purpose of Botlang is to provide a way to easily program interactive bots which respond to user messages, and to be able to deploy them in a live production environment.
 Specifically, Botlang aims to satisfy the following goals:

-1. Allow the creation of bots with highly complex logic.
+1. Allow the creation of bots with complex logic.
-2. Allow interaction between a bot and external web services.
+2. Allow bots to perform actions such as interacting with external web services.
+3. Bots must be testable in an isolated environment.
-3. Be embeddable in a host Python application (especially, but not limited to, BotCenter).
+4. Be embeddable in a host Python application (especially, but not limited to, BotCenter).
-4. Allow running arbitrary Botlang programs without touching the underlying host application.
+5. Allow running Botlang programs without touching the underlying host application.
-4. Be able to resume an execution a long time after it was paused (waiting for a message to arrive).
+6. Be able to resume an execution a long time after it was paused (waiting for a message to arrive).

 ## The language